-Taiwan's outer islands are some of the most beautiful and scenic places in the whole country, and all of them can be considered a secret paradise.
-You can find the best beaches, snorkeling, diving on these islands.
+Taiwan's outer islands are some of the most beautiful and scenic places in the whole country, and each of them can be considered a secret paradise.
+You can find the best beaches, snorkeling, and diving on these islands.
 You can also find rich and important historical sites here.
 Transportation may be difficult, but you will never regret visiting Taiwan's outer islands, and no trip to Taiwan should be complete without doing it.

 In this blog, we will introduce the main outer islands in Taiwan that are open to tourists (there are 166 islands in Taiwan, this blog only covers a few), point out their unique traits, and compare them to each other.
-This way you can best prepare for your trip to the outer islands, and at at the same time know what you are missing out on.
+This way you can best prepare for your trip to the outer islands, and at the same time know what you are missing out on.
 All the outer Islands are great, and I highly recommend visiting them all if you can.

 Map: Please see a map of the islands covered in this blog below: